-In my first meeting with a couple, I take out this outline, talk through it, and explain the significance and meaning behind the various elements and traditions, answer lots of questions, and ask some of my own.
+In my first meeting with a couple, I take out this outline, talk through all the parts of a ceremony, and explain the significance and meaning behind the various elements and traditions, answer lots of questions, and ask some of my own.
 From the basic outline, we dive into the whole world of wedding ceremonies — but having that nice firm diving board of the ceremony structure really helps to prepare and better understand where we are going.

-I don't do a lot of weddings that include all of these elements — three rituals, multiple readings — but I wanted to be sure to include all of them here, so you can see where they go.
+I don't do a lot of weddings that include all of these parts of a ceremony — three rituals, multiple readings — but I wanted to be sure to include all of them here, so you can see where they go.

 For Example: The processional can be seen as separation — moving away from one point of life into another.
 The vows are transitional — standing upon the threshold.
 And the declaration of marriage is incorporation — taking the new status into the everyday.

 By looking at each element, and deciding which stage of the rite of passage it represents, we can easily order the events within the ceremony itself.

 Let's get to the outline of all the parts of a ceremony!

 Welcoming of the guests